pruje/libbash.sh/docs/libbash_gui.md

 #### Exit codes
 - 0: OK
-- 1: no GUI tool available on this system
+- 1: No GUI tool available on this system

 #### Example
 ```bash